awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-launch-template.md

 The following are limitations when creating a launch template for use with an Auto Scaling group:
 + You cannot specify multiple network interfaces\.
 + If you specify a network interface, its device index must be 0\.
-+ If you specify a network interface, you must specify any security groups as part of the network interface\.
++ If you specify a network interface, you must specify any security groups as part of the network interface, and not in the **Security Groups** section of the template\.
 + You cannot specify private IP addresses\.
 + You cannot use host placement affinity\.
 + If you specify Spot Instances, you must specify a one\-time request with no end date\.